RESPONSORIAL PSALM: The Lord has done great things for us; we are filled with joy.

-LAST WEEKEND’S COLLECTION (11/28): Sunday offering: $360.
-Special donation: $641.
+LAST WEEKEND’S COLLECTION (3/27): Sunday offering: $750; special donation: $50.
 THANK YOU FOR YOUR GENEROSITY in supporting our parish.
-Thank you for sending in your offertory donation through the mail.
-I know the times may be difficult for many people.
-If you are able at this time to send in your offertory donations, please do so by mail or use the PayPal option found on the website: https://www.stelizabethcleveland.org/donations/
+Thank you for sending in your offertory donation through the mail, or through the PayPal option found on the website: https://www.stelizabethcleveland.org/donations/

-PLEASE PRAY FOR THE SICK, especially, Jay Kovács, Kathy Szabó, Kamilla Szabó and Anna Melega, Dorothy Fromhercz, Alex Szaday, Mária Jánossy.
+PLEASE PRAY FOR THE SICK, especially, Jay Kovács, Kathy Szabó, Kamilla Szabó and Anna Melega, Dorothy Fromhercz, Alex Szaday, and Richard Russell.

 PLEASE PRAY FOR THE DECEASED.